Money in the bank: Child tax credit dollars head to parents

 WASHINGTON — The child tax credit had always been an empty gesture to millions of parents like Tamika Daniel.

-That changes Thursday when the first payment of $1,000 hits Daniel’s bank account — and dollars start flowing to the pockets of more than 35 million families around the country.
+That changed Thursday when the first payment of $1,000 hit Daniel’s bank account — and dollars started flowing to the pockets of more than 35 million families around the country.
 Daniel, a 35-year-old mother of four, didn’t even know the tax credit existed until President Joe Biden expanded it for one year as part of the $1.9 trillion coronavirus relief package that passed in March.

 Previously, only people who earned enough money to owe income taxes could qualify for the credit.
 Daniel went nearly a decade without a job because her oldest son is autistic and needed her.
 So she got by on Social Security payments.
 And she had to live at Fairfield Courts, a public housing project that dead-ends at Interstate 64 as the highway cuts through the Virginia capital of Richmond.